 When I am sitting in my garden, I can add myself to the whole map of created beings.
 I consider some insects feeding on a flower which like them was call’d forth by the rising sun, & whose race & task of life will end with its decline.
 My imagination can travel on, till it gets to those planets whose revolution round the sun is many years in accomplishing . . .
 My hopes, fears, desires, interests, are all lost in the vast ocean of infinity & Eternity.
 Dare I find fault with the form or fashion of any thing that relates to me in the presence of him before whom all modes & forms pass away, & to whose duration all the systems of Worlds beyond World, & Suns beyond suns, are more transient than the flowers of our parterres are to us.
 From these thoughts I draw a philosophick peace & tranquillity for what atom in this stupendous system shall presume to find fault with its place & destination.

 While we have that same emphasis on losing one’s sense of self in the greater scheme of things, and to some extent that same interest in an emotive state, Montagu’s letter also points to what I think are characteristic features of English writing on reverie at mid century.
 One is that reverie tends to occur at moments of stillness and arrest (whether that be sitting on a bench or standing in a ruin), and the other is that while reverie is undoubtedly used to ‘feel’ one’s place in nature, it tends to be described with a far stronger sense of moral direction.
-As both Rousseau’s reverie and Montagu’s musings demonstrate, the ruin is not the only occasion on which such reverie might occur; but as I’ll go on to suggest, the physicality of the ruin is felt to invite such moments of reverie with a particular insistence.
+As both Rousseau’s reverie and Montagu’s musings demonstrate, the ruin is not the only occasion on which such reverie might occur; but as I will go on to suggest, the physicality of the ruin is felt to invite such moments of reverie with a particular insistence.

-It’s the experience of the felt moment, the moment of reverie, as at once in and out of time, that underpins the work of two of the most insistent mid-century theorists of landscape gardens, Henry Home (Lord Kames), and Thomas Whately.
+It is the experience of the felt instant, the moment of reverie, as at once in and out of time, that underpins the work of two of the most insistent mid-century theorists of landscape gardens, Henry Home (Lord Kames), and Thomas Whately.
 We can begin with Kames, whose Elements of Criticisms first appeared in 1762, with numerous later editions and additions.
 With its attempt to develop the moral basis of a universalising aesthetic, Kames’ Elements makes for an easy target for modern critics.
 Rather than making that attack, however, I want to concentrate instead on Kames’ attempt to delineate emotional responses to eighteenth-century landscape in relation to the experience of time.